blackboy69/Docs/README.md

 The OneLegal filing API preserves state based on previous choices.
 It usees the  [CQRS](https://bjoernkw.com/2017/04/02/design-patterns-event-sourcing-and-command-and-query-responsibility-segregation-cqrs/) design pattern, but does not attach state to the requests via cookies or client object.

 The API is dynamic.
-Not all all endpoints cannot be determined beforehand, endpoints are dynamically presented **based on the data**.
+Some endpoints cannot be determined beforehand, endpoints may be dynamically presented **based on the data**.

 This type of API will fulfill the goals of enabling next generation UI development, 3rd party API integration and modernization of the platform.